$50M PROVOST’S INITIATIVE ON FOSTERING OUR DIVERSE COMMUNITY

 This program aims to proactively contend with the challenges facing us at the different stages of faculty recruitment – hiring and retaining faculty, both tenure-track and RTPC, as well as supporting postdoctoral fellows, our future faculty members.

 - How is the determination made for the diversity composition of faculty?

 Each school may have different goals based on the respective demographic compositions of the available labor market and incumbent faculty.
 A general aspirational guideline for most schools would be to align their faculty demographics with their graduate student populations, with the ultimate goal of having our faculty better reflect the populations they serve in their classrooms and clinics.

 - Who requests the funding from the new $50 million initiative to recruit and retain diverse tenured, tenure-track, and RTPC faculty?
 Can the faculty search committee make the request?

-The request should come directly through a school’s Dean or Dean of Faculty to Executive Vice Provost, Elizabath Graddy.
+The request should come directly through a school’s Dean or Dean of Faculty to Interim Vice Provost for Faculty Affairs, John G. Matsusaka.